How to Clean Painted Walls Without Damage

 Start by removing the surface layer of dirt with the dust brush.
 This step is crucial because it prevents you from scrubbing the surface dirt into the paint.
 It will also make the upcoming steps easier because you won’t have to put as much elbow grease into the scrubbing.

-While we’re on the subject, you should dust your walls on a regular basis.
+You should dust your walls regularly.
 Even a thin layer of dust can make the paint appear dull and faded.
 Maintaining a clean surface brings out the paint’s full coloring and keeps the room looking fresh.
 It also makes the environment more comfortable for people with allergies.

 4. Apply the Cleaning Solution